Is My Business Vulnerable to Ransomware?

 Ransomware encrypts affected files to make them inaccessible, and the criminals offer a decryption key in return for the payoff.

 And it’s so easy to have ransomware affect your system—much of it is delivered by email that prompts you to download an attachment or click a link.
 Some lurks on malicious websites and some even hitches a ride on social media to spread itself to any device connected online.
+If you’re online, you’re vulnerable to ransomware.

 Government entities present a unique target for cyberattackers.
 First, government organizations are often resource-strapped, and they don’t spend adequate amounts on IT security, making them easy targets.